forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ## Retrieve Source

+Use the `SFDX: Retrieve Source from Org` command to bring metadata from the default org into your local project.
 For non-source-tracked orgs, VS Code doesn’t automatically track changes to your org, so be sure to keep track of the changes you retrieve.
 Retrieving source from an org overwrites the local versions of the source files.

 ![Retrieve source from org](./images/retrieve-source-from-org.png)